smartcrib/password-scrambler-ws/README.md

 We hope to be able to provide image for Rasbian but here is a list of steps we completed to get the Scrambling service working.

+**When you plug Scrambler to Raspberry Pi, it will cause reset of your Raspberry.
+You may find useful to plug your Scrambler to a USB hub with own power supply.Alternatively, plug Scrambler to your Raspberry before powering and leave it there.**

 Preparing Raspberry Pi
 ======================